cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 Scope
 -----
 Two scopes |---| *System* and *User* |---| are provided for workflow keys.
 CDAP adds keys (such as MapReduce counters) under the *System* scope.
-User programs add their keys under the *User* scope.
+User programs have their keys stored under the *User* scope.

 Putting and Getting Token Values
 --------------------------------